 When exceptions arise necessitating unorthodox or clever approaches; please do add comments and also create documentation.
 This would help the poor fellow who’s going to maintain it in the future (most likely you).

 But why should we avoid clever code?
 After all, how else does a programmer show off his cool tricks?

 if all you have is a hammer, everything looks like a nail – Abraham Maslow, 1966.

 The problems associated with smart code are plenty –

 - They require a higher level of concentration to understand

 - They are prone to bugs since the smart fluff can hide bugs

 - They can nearly always be simplified leading to smaller code and bug footprints

 Suppose you have a pounding headache and your doctor orders you to buy any non-steroidal anti-inflammatory drug (NSAID).
 Imagine trying to decipher what NSAID stands for while coping with the raging headache.
 Not fun eh… What if the doctor told you to buy Panadol (substitute with Tylenol or Ibuprofen etc.)?
+Do you want to sleep well at night?
 That’s the similitude of simple vs smart code.